-Ceilings fans are cool (you see what I did there).
+Ceilings fans are cool (you see what I did there?).
 They don’t actually decrease the temperature of a room, but since they circulate the air, they can make a room feel 3 or 4 degrees cooler.
 This would typically mean thermostats could be set a few degrees higher which, in turn, could potentially lower the utility bill.
 Yet few hotels, least of all chains, have ceiling fans in their rooms.
 What’s up with that?

-As it turns out, there are multiple reasons why most hotels don’t have ceiling fans, and, not surprisingly, most boil down the cost.
+As it turns out, there are multiple reasons why most hotels don’t have ceiling fans, and, not surprisingly, most boil down to the cost.

 Many hotel rooms don’t even have lights in the ceiling, partially because of the extra time and cost it would incur to install each one.
 The same goes for ceiling fans.